Dear Ancient Dragon folk:

 - Taigen Dan Leighton – The Real Martin Luther King Jr., His Anti-War Work, and His Current Relevance (1/19/20)

-Week Five - Dismantling Racism
+Collection Five - Dismantling Racism

 Please enjoy these dharma talks as an opportunity to reflect on these questions and any true inquiry that arises for you.
 It is a good time to do just this.

-Week Four - Aspects of Teaching Patience
+Collection Four - Aspects of Teaching Patience

 These new archival dharma talks are connected by the historical influence of their themes in the Mahayana tradition, their teaching aspects, and their relevance to our current situation.
 Described by Eishin, Maitreya Bodhisattva embodying the future Buddha is patiently waiting for the right time.
 And here we are, waiting together.